MCFpy/mcf/docs/core_6.md

 	* Specifies number of grid point for discretization of continuous treatment.
 Used to approximate the dose response function.
 The grid is defined in terms of the quantiles of the continuous treatment.
 The default is 100.

 - <a id="ct_grid_nn"><strong>ct_grid_nn</strong></a>
 	* Specifies number of grid point for the discretization of the continuous treatment.
 Grid is defined in terms of quantiles of the continuous treatment.
+Default is 10.

 **dc** or **data cleaning**

 - <a id="dc_check_perfectcorr"><strong>dc_check_perfectcorr</strong></a>
-	* If **dc_screen_covariates** is True, variables that are perfectly correlated with others will be deleted.
+	* If **dc_screen_covariates** is True, variables that are perfectly correlated with others will be deleted if True.
+Default is True.

 - <a id="dc_clean_data"><strong>dc_clean_data</strong></a>
 	* If True, all missing and unnecessary variables are removed.
 The default is True.